sarangs1621/Detection-of-Mixed-Pixels-in-Thermal-Image/README.md

 ```
 ---

+## 🤝 Additional Resources
+#Dataset Access:
+The dataset used in this project is proprietary and is shared exclusively within Amrita University.
+External requests for the dataset require explicit permission from the university.
+Please contact the maintainers to initiate the permission process, which includes signing a consent form to ensure non-commercial use.

+---

 ## 📚 References
 1. **Jones, H. G., & Sirault, X. R. R.** (2014).
 Scaling of Thermal Images at Different Spatial Resolutions: The Mixed Pixel Problem. *Agronomy*, 4(3), 380–396.
 [DOI: 10.3390/agronomy4030380]
 2. **Santos, L., et al.** (2020).
 Analyzing the Effect of Spectral Interference of Mixed Pixels. *IEEE JSTARS*.
 [DOI: 10.1109/JSTARS.2020.3045712]